 There are three different types of congenital aniridia.
 The hospital will arrange an appointment with the appropriate specialists depending on the type of aniridia your child has.

-67% of cases of congenital aniridia are familial.
-This means that it is caused by a ‘faulty’ gene inherited from a parent.
+Sixty-seven per cent of cases of congenital aniridia are familial.
+This means that it is caused by a "faulty" gene inherited from a parent.
 It is usually inherited as an autosomal dominant trait.

-33% of congenital aniridia cases can occur sporadically meaning that it has not been inherited directly from either parent but that a new ‘faulty’ gene has started for the first time in that individual.
+Thirty-three per cent of congenital aniridia cases can occur sporadically meaning that it has not been inherited directly from either parent but that a new "faulty" gene has started for the first time in that individual.
 This might only affect the PAX6 gene and cause simple aniridia but if several genes in a row are affected then it can cause syndromic aniridia and affect other parts of the body as well.

 Aniridia (AN)-1 is inherited through the autosomal dominant inheritance (AD) pattern.
-(AN)-1 accounts for 66% of cases and only affects the eye not the rest of the body.
+(AN)-1 accounts for 66 per cent of cases and only affects the eye not the rest of the body.

-Aniridia (AN)-2 is sporadic, that means it is not inherited from either parent and this type accounts for 30% of aniridia cases.
+Aniridia (AN)-2 is sporadic, that means it is not inherited from either parent and this type accounts for 30 per cent of aniridia cases.
 Children who have sporadic congenital aniridia may only have aniridia or they may also have a chance of having problems with other parts of their bodies.
-Children with (AN)-2 are at risk of developing one of two associated conditions, Miller Syndrome or WAGR Syndrome.
+Children with (AN)-2 are at risk of developing one of two associated conditions, Miller syndrome or WAGR syndrome.
 There is more information on these conditions later in this information.

-Aniridia (AN)-3: Can be associated with Gillespie Syndrome and accounts for 4% of aniridia cases.
+Aniridia (AN)-3: Can be associated with Gillespie syndrome and accounts for four per cent of aniridia cases.
 (AN)-3 follows the autosomal recessive (AR) inheritance pattern.
-If two carriers who show no obvious symptoms have a child, there is a 25% chance that he or she will have aniridia.
+If two carriers who show no obvious symptoms have a child, there is a 25 per cent chance that he or she will have aniridia.
 There is more information on Gillespie syndrome later in this information.

-W: Wilms’ Tumour.
+W: Wilms’ tumour.
 A childhood tumour of the kidney.
-Children with AN-2 have a 30% risk of developing Wilms’ tumour before the age of 5 years old.
+Children with AN-2 have a 30 per cent risk of developing Wilms’ tumour before the age of five years old.
 If detected early Wilms’ tumour can be treated successfully.

 G: Genitourinary problems.
 In boys this can cause undescended testicles.
 It can also cause the opening for urination to be in a different place than usual.
 In girls it can cause urinary problems and can affect the genitals.